By Marissa Stimpson, Archival Assistant, McGill University Archives & MISt Candidate 2017

 A total solar eclipse is a celestial event not to be missed.
 On August 31, 1932 Montreal and the St. Lawrence Valley fell directly under the shadow of a total solar eclipse which spread from Notre Dame de Grace to just outside Trois Rivières.

 Sir Arthur Currie, McGill Principal and Vice-Chancellor (1920-1933) and the Royal Astronomical Society wanted all faculty members and the citizens of Montreal to be able to witness this phenomena which would not occur for another 360 years.
-Currie petitioned Quebec Premiere, Louis-Alexandre Taschereau, to grant a holiday and to have Montrealers dim their lights.
+Currie petitioned Quebec Premier, Louis-Alexandre Taschereau, to grant a holiday and to have Montrealers dim their lights.
 Taschereau decided not to grant a full holiday but thought it would be possible to have “the people of our Province” power down their lights for the duration of the eclipse.

 Their correspondence is below.